IEEE Xplore® is about finding answers. Find general user questions and the corresponding answers from the experts.

 IEEE Xplore is a digital library providing full text access to the world’s highest quality technical literature in electrical engineering, computer science, electronics, and related disciplines.
-IEEE Xplore contains documents from IEEE journals, transactions, magazines, letters, conference proceedings, standards, the IEEE-Wiley eBooks Library, and a series of online learning short courses, as well as IET (Institution of Engineering and Technology) publications, select AIP/AVS (American Institute of Physics/American Vacuum Society) journals, and the IBM Journal of Research and Development, which now includes the IBM Systems Journal.
+IEEE Xplore contains full-text documents from IEEE journals, magazines, conference proceedings, and standards, as well as eBooks and educational courses.
+IEEE Xplore also includes content from select other publishers including the Institution of Engineering and Technology (IET), MIT Press, IBM, Alcatel-Lucent, VDE Verlag, Morgan & Claypool, Tsinghua University Press, and Beijing Institute of Aerospace Information (BIAI).

 IEEE journals, transactions, letters, and magazines are available in IEEE Xplore from 1988 with select content back to 1893.